 Reasonable action to obtain child support has not been taken for a child if the individual has chosen not to take reasonable action for reasons such as:

-Where maintenance action is applicable and the FAO is advised by the social worker, CSA or other means that the individual is not taking reasonable action to obtain child support, the FAO should contact the individual immediately.
+Where maintenance action is applicable and Centrelink is advised by the social worker, Child Support or other means that the individual is not taking reasonable action to obtain child support, Centrelink should contact the individual immediately.

 Their FTB Part A for the relevant child or children should be reduced to the base rate of FTB Part A, unless the individual:

-Example 1: If the CSA cannot accept an application for child support because CSA cannot be satisfied about parentage of the child, FTB Part A will be reduced to base rate unless the individual applies for an exemption to the maintenance action test.
+Example 1: If Child Support cannot accept an application for child support because Child Support cannot be satisfied about parentage of the child, FTB Part A will be reduced to base rate unless the individual applies for an exemption to the MAT.
 The individual may also seek legal assistance to establish parentage.

 Example 2: The individual may not have sought an extension of the child support assessment for their senior secondary school child beyond the child's 18th birthday until the day before the child's 18th birthday.
 As a result, an extended assessment may not be in place by the time the child turns 18.
 Base rate FTB will be payable under these circumstances, as there is no child support assessment in place.
 However, if the child support assessment extension is subsequently granted by Child Support from the child's 18th birthday, reasonable maintenance action will have been taken and arrears of FTB can be paid as appropriate.

 Policy reference: FA Guide 188.8.131.52 Taking Reasonable Maintenance Action, 184.108.40.206 Maintenance Action in Progress, 220.127.116.11 When Maintenance Action is Not Applicable, 18.104.22.168 Exemptions from the Maintenance Action Test